This is a walkthrough for existing CoinTracker users. If you don't have a CoinTracker account yet, please see this guide.

 If this happens, please follow these steps to manually upload your data from CoinTracker to TurboTax using a file export.

-After confirming your transaction history in CoinTracker is accurate (step 2 above), you can navigate to the tax page and download your TurboTax Online File:
+After confirming your transaction history in CoinTracker is accurate, you can navigate to the tax center page and download your TurboTax Online File.

 Choose "Upload it from my computer"

-- Select CoinTracker from the dropdown menu, then select the file you just downloaded from CoinTracker and upload it to TurboTax.
+- Select CoinTracker from the dropdown menu, then select the CSV file you just downloaded and re-formated from CoinTracker and upload it to TurboTax.

 How do you ensure the security of my data?

 CoinTracker takes security very seriously.
 Our integration with exchanges are read-only, strictly implemented so that we never have access to your assets.
 We're committed to staying secure and undergo rigorous annual third-party penetration testing of our service and integrations.

 What is an API Key?

 Some exchanges require the use of an API key to connect to CoinTracker.
 See this help guide for more information.